kaream-badillo/ethglobal-uniswap-template-nov-2025/docs/DEMO_SETUP.md

 ### Demo doesn't show output

-**Solution:** Make sure to use `--fork-url` if you want to see real data from the deployed hook.
-Without fork, the demo shows simulated calculations.
+**Solution:** The demo works in simulation mode by default.
+If you want to see real data from the deployed hook, use `--fork-url` with a Sepolia RPC URL.
+However, simulation mode is sufficient for demonstrating the hook's functionality.

 ---